📚

 As said by the Henderson-Hasselbalch equation, the pH of a buffer is defined by the ratio of the concentrations of the conjugate base to the acid, or in math terms [A-]/[HA].
 The capacity of a buffer is determined by the magnitudes of these concentrations.

-What do we mean when we refer to magnitude?
+Let's get into what we mean when we say magnitude.
 Essentially, the magnitude of each concentration describes how large the concentrations are.
 A concentration of 5M would have a higher magnitude than a 0.5M solution.
-The more concentrated the acid and conjugate base, the stronger the buffer is at reducing pH changes!
-There is more acid and conjugate base to be resistant to strong acids/strong bases in a similar volume.
+The more concentrated the acid and conjugate base, the stronger the buffer is at reducing pH changes.
+This is because there is more acid and conjugate base to be resistant to strong acids/strong bases in a similar volume.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-JFUOtGB741sL.gif?alt=media&token=7ada2b5f-146c-4220-bb6b-653388719149